Sturm-Liouville operators with measure-valued coefficients: Weyl's alternative

 \section{Weyl's alternative}

 We say $\tau$ is in the limit-circle (l.c.) case at $a$, if for each $z\in\C$ all solutions of $(\tau-z)u=0$ lie in $\Lr$ near $a$.
-Furthermore, we say $\tau$ is in the limit-point (l.p.) case at $a$ if for each $z\in\C$ there is some solution of $(\tau-z)u=0$ which does not lie in $\Lr$ near $a$.
-Similar one defines the l.c.~and l.p.~cases for the endpoint $b$.
-It is clear that $\tau$ is only either l.c.~or l.p.~at some boundary point.
+Furthermore, we say $\tau$ is in the limit-point (l.p.) case at $a$, if for each $z\in\C$ there is some solution of $(\tau-z)u=0$ which does not lie in $\Lr$ near $a$.
+Similarly one defines the l.c.~and l.p.~cases for the endpoint $b$.
+It is clear that $\tau$ is only either in the l.c.\ or in the l.p.\ case at some boundary point.
 The next lemma shows that $\tau$ indeed is in one of these cases at each endpoint.

 \begin{lemma} If there is a $z_0\in\C$ such that all solutions of $(\tau-z_0) u = 0$ lie in $\Lr$ near $a$, then $\tau$ is in the l.c.~case at $a$.
 A similar result holds at the endpoint $b$. \end{lemma}